Chapter 31:

 If we could get them to join us, we could use them as mounts if they’re trainable.
 If they’re smart enough that we could communicate on a higher level, then maybe we could gain a useful new ally.

 Mímir nodded.
 “Normally, I would suggest that either myself or another general were to go in your place, but I believe that you would be best suited to handle this.
-Unfortunately, Mania and I are tied up with the Hierophant and the situation in Stonefall and Abaddon has gone to handle the giants on your majesty’s orders.
+Unfortunately, Mania and I are tied up in Stonefall and Abaddon has gone to handle the giants on your majesty’s orders.

 “While it would mean you would have to teleport to the castle every night, it is the most ideal way of handling this matter that I could come up with.”

-Based on prior experience, I don’t want to leave too many of these tasks in the hands of others, David thought.
+Based on prior experience, I don’t want to leave too many of these tasks in the hands of others.
 The more things that I have a firm grip on, the more control I will have over the way this whole thing unfolds.
-Right now, I only have true control over the way that the Shadow Tombs incident will play out.
+Right now, I only have control over the operation at the Shadow Tombs.

-My generals aren’t completely incompetent, but I trust myself far more than them right now.
+My generals aren’t totally incompetent, but I trust myself far more than them.

 David nodded.
 “Make sure that it’s ready for tomorrow morning.
 I plan on teleporting to a closer spot first and then continuing the journey from there.
 I’ll be borrowing a Raven again, assuming you have no pressing needs for them.”